The Great American Hoopty

 "Oh yeah… just fine.”

 I drove it around the block and I bought it.
-Well three months and a couple thousand dollars later the power went out.
+Three months later the power went out.
 I took it to a shop and waited like a father waiting for his son to finish a physical.
-Doctor mechanic came out and said, "Well, how much do you love this car?”
+The Doctor/Mechanic came out and said, "Well, how much do you love this car?”
 Suddenly I didn’t feel like a father waiting on his son’s physical but more like a father about to be asked to witness his son’s circumcision.

 "Well,” I said, "what do you mean.”

 "What I’m about to say is that it will cost more than the value of the car to get it fixed.
-The trannie (which I later learned meant transmission) is bad.
+The trannie is bad.
 I’d say two or three weeks and you won’t be able to drive it.”

 I sighed.
 I knew I had to trust him because he had grease caked in the cracks of his cheeks and grime permanently encrusted in the grooves of his fingers.